Start My Family Tree Welcome to Geni, home of the world's largest family tree.

 The Cherokee Nation Freedmen Census card for George W. Vann details many facts about his life, including his age, the names of his wife and children, his current location and place of birth, and more. ...

 This project collects the facts from the fifteen-year-long crusade (Court docket #314) pursued by Margaret J. George, in which she claims that her ancestor Andrew Miller was a Cherokee Indian by blood, who lived in the State of Tennessee among the Cherokee Nation.
-George and her family later in life lived for years in Indian Territory, and some facts do align for her claim about her father.
+George and her family lived for years in Indian Territory through the 1890s, and some facts do align for her claim about her father.
 Yet after several appeals she was ultimately denied her application.
-Was it just a ruse, a greedy grab for government money?
+Was it just a ruse, a desperate grab for government money in tough times?
 Can modern data analysis techniques provide any insights?

 Summary